Introduction

 - Pentesting a network

-- Doing business injects
+- Completing business injects

 - Writing a report

-- Giving a presentation (if you attend finals)
+- Delivering a presentation (at finals)

 Every year, a new theme is chosen along with a fictional organization that will be pentested.